 If you need help in transferring your files, contact RCI at firstname.lastname@example.org.

 Scratch directories are purged on the basis of last access time and content modification time of an individual file.
 Any file not accessed or had content modified in 90 days will be subject to purge.
-Changing file metadata, such as file name or permissions, does not protect a file
+Changing file metadata, such as file name or permissions, does not protect a file from purging.

 Scratch Space Considerations